elderguardian/maria/README.md

 ### 🛠️ Usage
 1. Get your school's name and city from the login page.
+> [!TIP]
+> Look up how the Schulportal knows your school.
+Sometimes the names are kind of weird and contain locations.
 ```js
 const maria = new Maria({
     auth: {